Core Web Vitals

 Core Web Vitals ↗ are high-level metrics designed by Google to capture the user experience.
 Three core Web Vitals metrics are measured: Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift.
 Each of these metrics is automatically assigned a rating of Good, Needs Improvement, or Poor based on the industry standard methodology and testing designed by Google.
 Page load time statistics are supplemented by First Paint and First Contentful Paint.

-Vitals Explorer enables you to easily pinpoint which elements in a web page are affecting the user’s experience while browsing your website, in a visual form.
-To find Vitals Explorer:
+Core Web Vitals enables you to easily pinpoint which elements in a web page are affecting the user's experience while browsing your website, in a visual form.
+To access Core Web Vitals:

 - Log in to the Cloudflare dashboard ↗, and select your account.